- Place of origin:

 - Gallery location:

-This earring, originally one of a pair, is part of this collection.
-It was made in Egypt and is formed of a hollow gilt metal pendant and hoop.
+This earring is part of this collection.
+It was made in Egypt and is formed of a plain brass wire hoop with red beads and gilt coin pendants.

 Place of Origin